Living in Spain After Brexit: What You Need to Know

 Moving With Your Pets

 Britain is a nation of animal lovers, so it’s likely that if you’re thinking of moving to Spain then you’d like to bring your four-legged friend with you.
-Unfortunately, it isn’t just your own passport requirements that will be impacted by Brexit: your four-legged friends will need to update their passports too!
+Unfortunately, it isn’t just your own passport requirements that have been impacted by Brexit: your four-legged friends will need to update their passports too!
 Before Brexit this was possible under the EU pet passport scheme, but this scheme will no longer apply to the UK once the UK leaves the EU.

 Driving in Spain